KevinDahlberg/log_my_run_app/BLOG.md

 set up dropdown menus.
 I'm sure there's an easier way to do it with angular.  just need to take a few minute break to refresh my head.  ng-repeat option in options?

 * 3:38 break - 1:38 / 3:53 / 11:07

+* 4:00 back at it

+setting up constant variables, then going to loop through them for dropdown menus.